Steven113/predict-me-service-backend/Readme.md

 And then you can invoke the following function:
 populateCollectionWithDocuments(collectionPointer, documents);

 You can then run:
 populateCollectionWithDocuments(db.ShoppingListDocument, vegetarianShoppingListForWeek);

-to add the vegetarian shopping list.
+...to add the vegetarian shopping list.
 You can then run: populateCollectionWithDocuments(db.ShoppingListDocument, genericShoppingListForWeek);

-To load the generic shopping list.
+...to load the generic shopping list.
 Alternatively you can be more direct and just run:
 populateCollectionWithDocuments(db.ShoppingListDocument, generateVegetarianShoppingListForWeek());
 And/or:
 populateCollectionWithDocuments(db.ShoppingListDocument, generateGenericShoppingListForWeek());

 Note that these data-generation functions will create **seven** shopping lists, one per day of the week.

 ## Performance Issues